 About The Fund for the Diaconate

-The Fund performs a vital service for our Church by assisting deacons – working, retired or disabled – who have insufficient funds for their needs.
-The Fund is administered by its board of directors, with the assistance of a Fund Accountant and a Grants Coordinator.
-Funds are usually distributed by periodic allowances based on individual needs.
+The Fund performs a vital service for our Church by assisting deacons—working, retired or disabled—who have insufficient funds for their needs.
+The Fund is administered by its board of directors, with the assistance of a part-time Grants Administrator and a Bookkeeper.
+Funds are usually distributed by monthly allowances based on individual needs.
 Special grants can be made to cover emergencies, such as illness, dental care, disaster relief or other special needs.

-The Officers and Directors of the Corporation consist of nine deacons, elected by the deacons of The Episcopal Church for three years terms.
-The officers, chosen from among the board members, are president, vice president, secretary, and treasurer.
-They are elected for one year terms at the Annual Meeting of the Corporation in October, and take office when elected.
+The Officers and Directors of the Corporation consist of ten deacons, nine elected by the deacons of The Episcopal Church for three years terms, plus the Treasurer.
+The vice-president and the secretary are elected from among the directors, the president and treasurer may be elected from outside the board.
+All officers are elected for one year terms at the Annual Meeting of the Corporation in January, and take office when elected.

-Reports from the Board are published semi-annually in Diakoneo, the magazine of the Association for Episcopal Deacons, and at the AED's Triennial conferences.
+Reports from the Board are published semi-annually in Diakoneo, the journal of the Association of Episcopal Deacons.
+Representatives of the Fund are available at the triennial meeting of AED, and at General Convention.

 The Fund's Current ByLaws.